jnmaldonado21/RockyBuild/SETUP.md

 1. **Print the signs.** Open `/signs.html` on the **live site**, not a downloaded copy, and click **Print signs**.
 You get one sign per stack in its tape color, plus a saw-station sign that opens the safety check-in.
 Print on letter paper, and use color if you can.
 2. **Count the spare wood first.** Have one or two people go through the spare pile with **Count spare wood**, choosing **A full recount** for each size.
 Until that's done, the cut plan assumes every piece needs a new board.
 3. **Share the links.** Text the crew page link, or let people scan any stack sign.
 Everyone taps **I'm new** once and screenshots their PIN; their phone remembers them after that.
-Send the leadership link to the directors, and give them the leadership PIN if they'll answer questions or reset crew PINs.
+Send the leadership link to the directors, then make them leaders from the **Crew** section so they sign in with their own names and PINs.
+Keep the master PIN to yourself.
 4. **Make your first lumber run** from the leadership page's **Lumber to buy** table, right after the spare-wood count.
 When lumber comes back, add it with **Count spare wood > More boards**.

 ---